Yandex Cloud

 • Control rule: Rule name and brief summary.
 To learn more about a rule, click the table row with its name.

-• Rule sets: Icon(s) for the security standards that are using this rule.
+• Rule sets: Icon(s) complying with the safety standards that implement this rule.
 If the icon is colored, it means the rule is checked for the corresponding standard.
 If the icon is gray, it means it is not.

-• Verification method: How the infrastructure controlled in the workspace is checked for compliance with this rule:
+• Rule type: Compliance check type for the controlled infrastructure in the workspace with this rule:

 • automatic: Rule is checked automatically once every eight hours.

-• manual: Manual check of rule compliance is required.
+• manual: Rule has to be checked manually.
 Click the row with the rule to find a guide and details.

 • ID: Rule ID in Yandex Cloud.